Skip to content

 Interior Architecture and Design BA (Hons)

-Dynamic, creative and hands-on, this course will equip you with the skills to create spaces that are beautiful, functional and sustainable.
+Dynamic, creative and hands-on, the BA (Hons) Interior Architecture and Design course will equip you with all the skills needed to create spaces that are beautiful, functional and sustainable.

-You'll explore the design and development of internal environments in relation to their overall architectural composition, considering form, structure and light.
-Through exciting and hands-on module content, you'll develop your identity as a designer and gain key transferable skills that will prepare you for a successful graduate career in architectural design, interior decoration and interior design.
+You'll explore the design and development of internal environments in relation to their architectural composition, considering key factors such as structure and light.
+You'll develop your identity as a designer through hands-on module content that will teach you key transferable skills and prepare you for a successful graduate career in architectural design, interior decoration or interior design.

 Best of all, you'll be based in our Grade II* listed Gothic Revival style Arkwright building with access to a studio culture that reflects modern practice.
 It's an environment that challenges you to work collaboratively, share experiences and experiment with your ideas.